eltuna9/react-playground/README.md

 # react-playground

-A place to mock around with React stuff
+A place to learn React!

+# How did I start this repo?

+Easy, just followed the [Create React App guide for Typescript](https://create-react-app.dev/docs/adding-typescript/)

+# How is this repo deploying to an actual domain?

+Even easier! just check out how [netlify](https://www.netlify.com/) works!